 Even though these herbal treatments don't require a prescription, it's important to use them under the guidance of a trained professional.

-Should any problems arise, your trained medical professional can help guide you in a different direction.
+Should any problems arise, your trained healthcare professional can help guide you in a different direction.

 Diet can’t cure SIBO on its own.
 But some diets can help you treat your symptoms.

-Bacteria feed on carbohydrates.
-Limiting carbohydrates — specifically a type called FODMAPs (Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols) is an effective way to experience relief.
+Bacteria predominantly feed on carbohydrates.
+Limiting carbohydrates — specifically types referred to as FODMAPs (Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols) is usually an effective way to experience relief.

 A low FODMAP diet restricts some foods that would otherwise be considered a healthy contribution to your diet.
 Vegetables like garlic, onions, cauliflower, and sweet potatoes are all examples of restricted foods on a low-FODMAP diet.

 These foods are considered prebiotic foods — foods that feed the good bacteria in your gut and contribute to healthy gut flora.
 But it’s possible that your symptoms exist due to these same bacteria living in the wrong place (your small intestines).
-As a result, you might want to restrict them.
+As a result, you might want to restrict them for a set period of time.

 The Low-FODMAP diet is not meant to be a long-term solution.
 FODMAP foods feed the gut flora in the large intestine that helps us digest complex carbohydrates and other foods necessary for health.